Wesley-M/wesley-m.github.io/src/blog/posts/done/who_am_i.md

 tags: about me, goals
 ---

 Hey!
 Thanks for stopping by :smile:.
-My name is Wesley, and I am an aspiring Fullstack Web Developer.
+My name is Wesley, and I am a Fullstack Web Developer.
 I've recently graduated in Computer Science at the Federal University of Campina Grande (UFCG) - Brazil.
 Previously I also have taken a course on informatics in High-school (IFRN).

 On my university days, I focused mainly in R&D on Distributed File Systems.
-However, my real passion is developing interactive web apps, like games and useful/playful systems.
+However, my passion is developing interactive web apps, like games and useful/playful systems.

 One of my favorite things to do is to learn new things and to apply them.
 As